damiendevienne/hgts-are-not-sprs/readme.md

-#  HGTs are not SPRs.
-Tannier, Tricou, de Vienne.
-Code and data associated with the article
+# Code and data associated with the article "HGTs are not SPRs..." by Tannier, Tricou, and de Vienne.

+You will find here the functions used for the